dmkskd/linux-kernel-debugging-on-mac/README.md

 ![trace point](docs/trace_cmd.png)

-It will then be possible to debug the flow in [net/ipv4/tcp_v4.c](https://elixir.bootlin.com/linux/v6.11/source/net/ipv4/tcp_ipv4.c#L2172) with a breakpoint using Visual Studio Code - on your arm64 mac:
+It will then be possible to follow the flow in [net/ipv4/tcp_v4.c](https://elixir.bootlin.com/linux/v6.11/source/net/ipv4/tcp_ipv4.c#L2172) with a breakpoint using Visual Studio Code - on your arm64 mac:

 ![vscode debug](docs/vscode_debug.png)